Controls inventory of finished goods needed to fullfill forecasted sales and scheduled distribution plans.

 |---|---|---|

-| 1 | Forecasting & Modeling Analyst II | The Forecasting & Modeling Analyst II determines the best metrics to use to provide the most accurate representation of the forecast.
-Analyzes inventory levels, production speed, and product demand to determine the amount of finished product that will be produced.
-Being an Forecasting & Modeling Analyst II may require a bachelor's degree.
-Works with other departments within the organization to determine optimal inventory levels.
-In addition, Forecasting & Modeling Analyst II typically reports to a supervisor or manager.
-Being an Forecasting & Modeling Analyst II occasionally directed in several aspects of the work.
+| 1 | Demand Forecasting & Modeling Analyst II | The Demand Forecasting & Modeling Analyst II analyzes inventory levels, sales data, production metrics, and product demand trends to determine the amount of finished product to be produced.
+Develops demand forecasts to support operational planning, inventory management, and business decision-making.
+Being an Demand Forecasting & Modeling Analyst II collaborates with sales, marketing, and supply chain teams to incorporate promotional activity, seasonality, and market intelligence into forecasts.
+Identifies, evaluates, and determines the best metrics to provide accurate and responsive forecasting models and tools.
+In addition, Demand Forecasting & Modeling Analyst II monitors forecast performance and forecast bias to identify gaps and recommend corrective actions.
+Prepares forecast reports and dashboards to communicate insights to stakeholders.
+Requires a bachelor's degree.
+Typically reports to a manager.
+Being an Demand Forecasting & Modeling Analyst II occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
-Working as an Forecasting & Modeling Analyst II typically requires 2 -4 years of related experience. |
+Working as an Demand Forecasting & Modeling Analyst II typically requires 2-4 years of related experience. |

 | 2 | Intermediate Logistics Analyst | The Intermediate Logistics Analyst creates and reviews procedures for distribution and inventory management to maximize customer satisfaction and minimize cost.
 Enhances product workflow by analyzing and developing logistics plans that affect production, distribution, and inventory.
 Being an Intermediate Logistics Analyst may require an associate's degree or its equivalent.
 Ensures rational distribution and delivery according to analysis report and tracking records.
 In addition, Intermediate Logistics Analyst typically reports to a supervisor or a manager.
 Being an Intermediate Logistics Analyst gains exposure to some of the complex tasks within the job function.
 Occasionally directed in several aspects of the work.
 Working as an Intermediate Logistics Analyst typically requires 2 to 4 years of related experience. |